kartick1402/Determining-Gender-using-Voice/README.md

 ## Directory Chart for files storage

-The files should be stored exactly same to the one shown in the photos below:
+The files should be stored exactly in same manner to the one shown in the photos below:

 ![Directory_Tree_1](https://github.com/kartick1402/Determining-Gender-using-Voice/assets/104575906/efad6a41-2f4c-47ac-8d3d-27588fc5e4c7)
 ![Directory_Tree_2](https://github.com/kartick1402/Determining-Gender-using-Voice/assets/104575906/23aca042-930e-48a3-9189-b2423a0a23db)